goharbor/harbor/docs/installation_guide.md

 4.Re-deploy Harbor referring to previous section "Managing Harbor's lifecycle".

+## Manage user settings
+After release 1.8.0, User settings are separated with system settings, and all user settings should be configured in web console or by HTTP request.
+Please refer [Configure User Settings](configure_user_settings.md) to config user settings.

 ## Performance tuning
 By default, Harbor limits the CPU usage of Clair container to 150000 and avoids its using up all the CPU resources.
 This is defined in the docker-compose.clair.yml file.
 You can modify it based on your hardware configuration.